 Customer experience the panacea for CMOs

-Chief marketing officers (CMOs) can help the business shift in a fundamental way, enabling it to completely reorganise around the customer.
-CX will charge the change for CMOs as it becomes the glue for integrating brand touchpoints to create an end-to-end experience for the customer.
-Gartner predicts that, within two years, more than half of organisations will implement significant business model changes in their efforts to improve customer experience.
+In this environment, chief marketing officers (CMOs) have an opportunity to lead the business in re-architecting its platforms, channels, roles and processes, with the customer at the centre.
+CX will change the functional remit and contribution of CMOs as it becomes the glue for integrating brand touchpoints to create an end-to-end experience for the customer.
+Gartner predicts that, within two years, most organisations will make significant changes to their business models to improve their customer experiences.

 The customer age